mlochbaum/mlochbaum.github.io/index.markdown

 J is my programming language of choice, and I am one of a handful of people who work with the source code at the moment.
-Although J has been open source since 2012, various problems made it impossible to contribute to the project until much more recently (early 2016).
+Although J has been open source since 2012, various problems made it impossible to contribute to the language until much more recently (early 2016).

 ### jsource/jsource
 The official Github mirror of J's source.
 Most of my contributions should